vmware-archive/clarity/CODING_GUIDELINES.md

 ## SCSS styles

+- Variables should use the 'clr' prefix in kebab case (e.g. `$clr-alert-top-margin`), unless they are very local variables confined to a specific block of code.
 - No hard-coded colors, always use the existing helpers and variables.
 - Always respect our baseline for vertical rhythm.